khairil-izwani/docker-webservlet-console/README.md

    After we do this, usually we will commit this container and create a new image. **Then the new container created from    this new image will still have the directory to host unmounted**.
 This might raise a security concern.
 To solve this     issue, we can recreate a new image from this container.

 4. To use Dockerfile is an easier way to copy container.jar (or the jdk/jre) to container if we prefer to copy them directly instead of using packager such as yum or apt.

-                FROM <myimage>:1.4
-                MAINTAINER khairil <khaiz83@gmail.com>
-                CMD ["/bin/bash", "-c","java -jar /opt/servlet/host.jar & <our script here>"]
+The example below will copy the jdk and container.jar and execute the container.jar automatically when container is started.

+                TODO